Mar 29, 2018

 VR ZONE SHINJUKU

-Near the South Exit is Shinjuku Gyoen National Park, a world-famous park where the four seasons can be enjoyed.
-There are also a number of great shopping areas from well-established department stores to shopping centers oriented for the younger crowd.
+Near the South Exit is Shinjuku Gyoen National Park, a world-famous park changes with the seasons.
+There are also a number of great shopping areas from well-established department stores to shopping centers oriented towards the younger crowd.
 The South Exit is excellent for shopping or, if the weather is nice, a stroll or a picnic at the National Park.
-In 2016, the Shinjuku Expressway Bus Terminal (Busta Shinjuku) opened for those with domestic destinations.
-This has become an ever more popular area in recent years.
+In 2016, the Shinjuku Expressway Bus Terminal (Busta Shinjuku) opened for those traveling to domestic destinations.
+This has become an even more popular area in recent years.